khanhlnq/jvnmobilegis/trunk/README.txt

 Software requirements:
 (1) For computer:
-- To run mobileGIS.exe: no software is needed.
-Just execute mobileGIS.exe
 - To run JAR/JAD package:
   a.
 Sun Java Wireless toolkit v2.0 or above
   b. or any SDK from mobile phone manufacturers.